 Welcome to Broadleaf

-Home Ed Families Together, Flourishing in Community since 2010
+Home Educating Families Together, Flourishing in Community since 2010

-Broadleaf is an award-winning Co-operative in the heart of the New Forest, dedicated to children who are educated at home.
+Broadleaf is an award-winning Family Hub in the heart of the New Forest, dedicated to children who are educated at home.

 Changemaker of the Year 2025

-Our dedicated home ed parents create social, wellbeing, and enrichment opportunities for families learning at home across Wessex:
+Our community of Home Educating parents create social, wellbeing, and enrichment opportunities for families across Wessex:

 Social Clubs